-Patient informed consent - this should always be the first form to be completed in order to start entering data.
-This form only needs to be completed when a new patient is registered.

-- Patient registration this form is submitted only once for each patient to register them in the EBMT Registry database. - Indication diagnosis there is a set of indication diagnosis forms covering information about specific disease the main treatment to be used for.
-The indication diagnosis form refers to the diagnosis that was the indication for the HCT, CT or IST.
+- Patient informed consent this should always be the first form to be completed in order to start entering data.
+This form only needs to be completed when a new patient is registered. - Patient registration this form is submitted only once for each patient to register them in the EBMT Registry database. - Indication diagnosis there is a set of indication diagnosis forms covering information about the specific disease the main treatment is given for.
+The indication diagnosis form refers to the diagnosis that was the indication for the HCT, CT, GT or IST.
 The diagnosis forms can be found in the diagnosis category on the EBMT website and EBMT Registry. - Non-indication diagnosis this is a form to be filled in order to provide additional information about previous or secondary diseases of the patient that may in some way affect general health conditions of the patient and/or influence the outcomes of the treatment and thus should be taken into account while analysing.
 The non-indication diagnosis form should be completed when requested on one of the data collection forms (e.g. in the case of a previous malignancy) and can be found in the diagnosis category on the EBMT website and EBMT Registry. - Treatment (Day 0) there is a set of treatment forms to collect the information about each type of the treatment of interest for the EBMT.
-It currently includes separate forms for autologous HCT, allogeneic HCT, IST and CT.
-For allogeneic treatments donor informed consent is required to share some of donor-related data, which is marked in the respected forms.
-The treatment forms can be found in the treatment category on the EBMT website and EBMT Registry. - Disease status at HCT/CT/IST (Day 0) this is a form that must be filed together with the specific treatment form.
-This form can be found with the treatment forms. - Follow up there is a set of follow up forms specific for each treatment type.
-Data managers should note that the follow up process and the number of forms is different depending on the treatment type.
-It is described in detail further in this document.
-The follow up forms can be found in the follow up category on the EBMT website and EBMT Registry.
+It currently includes separate forms for autologous HCT, allogeneic HCT, IST, CT and GT.
+For allogeneic treatments donor informed consent is required to share some of donor-related data, which is marked in the respective forms.
+The treatment forms can be found in the treatment category on the EBMT website and EBMT Registry. - Disease status at HCT/CT/GT/IST (Day 0) this is a form that must be filed together with the specific treatment form.
+This form can be found with the treatment forms.